-If, after discussion with a DSL there is still cause for concern about a child, then the Safeguarding and Child Protection procedures will be followed.
-The DSL or a named deputy or another person acting on his or her behalf will take the lead role in any safeguarding or child protection issue.
+If, after discussion with a DSL, there is still cause for concern about a child, safeguarding and child protection procedures will be followed.
+The DSL or a named Deputy DSL, or another person acting on his or her behalf, will take the lead role in any safeguarding or child protection issue.

-The Central Safeguarding Team is the initial contact point for any external referral and is responsible for keeping the school informed of the process from GEMS perspective.
+The Central Safeguarding Team is the initial contact point for any external referral and is responsible for keeping the school or service informed of the process from GEMS.
 If this has not been done already, a decision will be reached as to whether any immediate action is necessary to secure the child's safety and welfare, and on any subsequent investigation or action to be taken.

-GEMS schools should hold at least two emergency contact numbers for each child, usually both parents, and if it is deemed appropriate, (i.e. if there is not an allegation against one of those contacts) these people will be contacted in the event of any safeguarding concern or incident at school without undue delay.
+GEMS schools should hold at least two emergency contact numbers for each child, usually both parents, and if it is deemed appropriate, (i.e. if there is not an allegation against one of those contacts) these people will be contacted in the event of any safeguarding concern or incident at school, without undue delay.

-If a child protection concern, allegation or incident relates to a member of staff or a person working with children, then the GEMS Corporate Head of Safeguarding and Child Protection must be notified without delay of any high level and/or substantiated allegations.
+If a child protection concern, allegation or incident relates to a member of staff or a person working with children, the GEMS Corporate Head of Safeguarding and Child Protection must be notified without delay of any high level and/or substantiated allegations.

 Where a child has made a specific statement, it may be necessary to clarify what they have said, and it is important to document this information accurately together with the circumstances in which the statement was given.
-The relevant person in the school should meticulously document all observations, concerns, discussions and actions; inclusive of the date and time they were noted, this forms the safeguarding chronology.
+The relevant person in the school or service should meticulously document all observations, concerns, discussions and actions; inclusive of the date and time they were noted to form the safeguarding chronology.
 These records must be uploaded to Guard and may provide important information that may be required for external referrals or subsequent court proceedings.
-Guard populates a chronology as part of the case management platform.
+Guard populates a chronology as part of the safeguarding case management platform.

-4. ALLEGATIONS AGAINST ADULTS:
+4. ALLEGATIONS AGAINST ADULTS

-All GEMS schools and services will have appointed at least two members of the SLT (Allegations Manager and Deputy) to act as managers for allegations against staff.
+All GEMS schools and services will have appointed an Allegations Manager and Deputy who have completed Level 3 Safeguarding Training to act as managers for allegations against staff.
 All staff should be made aware of their identity and how to share concerns about the behaviour of adults working with children.

-Employees who have been subject to an allegation can access support through the school designated Allegations Manager, or if they feel this is a conflict of interest, they can raise their queries with the Principal or the school HR who may seek further advice from the GEMS Corporate Head of Safeguarding and Child Protection.
+Employees who have been subject to an allegation can access support through the school HR Manager, or if they feel this is a conflict of interest, they can raise their queries with the Principal or the HR Business Partner who may seek further advice from the GEMS Corporate Head of Safeguarding and Child Protection.